meadsteve/meadsteve.github.io/_posts/2014-10-06-bp-as-supersitions.markdown

 ## What does this have to do with development?

 Recently I've been wondering if it may in fact be healthy to treat development best practises as superstitions.
+If you've just been told they are the best way to do something and not why isn't this a lot like a magic spell?
+Do this thing and your code will be better.
+Offer a sacrifice to the code gnomes.
 This doesn't mean they don't work a lot or most of the time.
 It doesn't mean they are always harmful.
 Though some may in fact be.
 And relying on many of them blindly almost certainly is.